Bloom-host/BloomDocs/docs/plugins/LiteBans.md

 ## What does the plugin do?

-Litebans is a plugin that allows you and your server staff to manage and distribute punishments to your players.
+Litebans is a premium plugin that allows you and your server staff to manage and distribute punishments to your players.

 ## Usage
 First, download the [Litebans](https://www.spigotmc.org/resources/nuvotifier.13449/) plugin and install it into your `plugins` folder.